haleyelder/100-days-of-code/log4.md

 start date: September 23, 2021, prospective end date: January 1, 2022

+### 18: Oct 10
+- haphazardly and quickly wrote out the week 3 and 4 recaps and published!
+Back to speller problem set tomorrow

 ### 17: Oct 9
 - started to look over the problem set but interrupted by a work thing...so working on blog recap outlines and hope to post tomorrow!